Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 - Low:
    - 75
 ## Threshold calculation
-This is calulated by the difference between consecutive video frames
+This is calulated by the difference between consecutive video frames:

+1. Frame capture:
+      The analyzeframe function captures video frames from the video element at a specified frame rate, it draws the current frames onto a canvas and retrieves the pixel data as an image.

 ## Works on:
 - YouTube: